mitchell-brooks/excelart/README.md

 ## Installation

 If you received a `manifest.xml` from me, that's all you need to run the application, but you'll need to follow the instructions below to sideload the add-in into Excel, depending on your platform.
-The manifest points to the production server hosted on `surge.sh` you can sideload the app into Excel in any of the following ways, depending upon your chosen platform.
+The manifest points to the production server hosted on `surge.sh`

+You can sideload the app into Excel in any of the following ways, depending upon your chosen platform.

 The instructions below could be repeated to sideload the application onto any arbitrary number of users' machines, but the easiest way to deploy organization-wide would be to use the [Microsoft 365 admin center](https://learn.microsoft.com/en-us/microsoft-365/admin/manage/manage-deployment-of-add-ins?view=o365-worldwide)